Give your Dog its Day at CSBarks Dog Festival!

 Additional parking is available at Hampe Park (301 W. Lies Road).
 Note: There is no shuttle service provided from this location.

-Water stations with disposable bowls are placed throughout the festival site and we make every effort to ensure they are refilled during the festival.
+Water stations are placed throughout the festival site and we make every effort to ensure they are refilled during the festival.
 A water fountain is also available at the Clock Tower building (which also has bathrooms) on the northeast of the festival site.

 Bringing a dog is not compulsory.
 CSBarks also includes activities for children, working dog demonstrations, and dog displays that everyone can enjoy, with or without a dog.
 Please note, this is not an adoption event, so you will not be able to adopt a dog at the event.